sparkflows/sparkflows-docs/docs/operations/h2db.rst

 Update H2 DB Path
 ========

-Sparkflows comes up with embedded H2 DB by default its getting created in user home directory.
+Fire Insights comes up with embedded H2 DB.
+By default the H2 DB files are created in the users home directory.

-You can Update database path using below :
+The path of the H2 DB files can be updated as below :

 Open ''db.properties'' file available inside ''fire-x-y.z/conf'' directory and update ''spring.datasource.url'' path you want to.